xyjincan/linux-note/README.md

-#this is something of linux used note
+# This is some linux usage notes

 # fedora & ubuntu